gooddata/gooddata-ui-sdk/docs/content/en/latest/Quick_start.md

 From version 10 onwards, the GoodData.UI SDK only supports GoodData Cloud and GoodData.CN.
 {{% /alert %}}

-The easiest way to get hands-on experience with GoodData.UI is to use the `@gooddata/app-toolkit`, which contans a sample setup for a React app
+The easiest way to get hands-on experience with GoodData.UI is to use the `@gooddata/app-toolkit`, which contains a sample setup for a React app.

 To see it in action: